parallelworks/weather-forecast-demo/RUN_MONITORING.md

 A 6 hour forecast on the 25km grid will output
 5GB of data in `experiment`.
-With 4 CPU, it takes 35 minutes to run end-to-end, about 7 minutes with 32 CPU.
+With 4 CPU, it takes 35 minutes to run end-to-end, about 7-9 minutes with 32 CPU.
 In the 32 CPU case, only 12 CPU are being used, but you get a more than 2x faster bandwidth to local persistent disk when you go from 31 to 32 cpu.
+In a test with

 ## Preprocessing, run setup, and overview